 Can you change how well your brain works during menopause by what you eat?
-A new study says yes – at least a little.
+One study says yes – at least a little.

 African Americans, white, Chinese and Japanese women were followed during menopause and their diet was recorded as well as tests of their brain function called cognitive testing.